 Q. What are Russian visa support documents?

-A. Support documents are specific documents (paper work) you need to prepare before applying for your visa.
-For instance, if you decide to make a Russian Tourist Visa, the visa support documents you need are a Tourist Confirmation and a Tourist Voucher confirming that you have booked accommodation for your stay in Russia.
+A. Support documents are specific documents (paperwork) you need to prepare before applying for your Russian visa.
+For instance, if you decide to make a Tourist Visa, the visa support documents you need are a Tourist Confirmation and a Tourist Voucher confirming that you have booked accommodation for your stay in Russia.
 Also, your tickets (train, bus, plane tickets) are support documents because they might be requested during the visa registration.
 However, keep in mind that if you choose to submit an e-visa application, different documents apply.

 Q. What is visa registration?